TransVault/documentation/onboard/configuration.md

 ### Configuring Exchange environment

-The Exchange tab is where you will find all the settings and configuration required with regards to the Exchange server.
+The Exchange tab is where you will find all the settings and configuration required with regards to the on-premises Exchange server.

-**Environment name -** This is a memorable label / name that you can apply that helps you to distinguish the environment being referenced.
+**Environment name -** This will be a memorable label / name that helps you to distinguish the environment being referenced.

 **Exchange PowerShell Host -** This should be set to the server that contains the Exchange management shell and contains the PowerShell host for the environment.

 **Agent -** This is the server where the agent is installed.

-**Credentials -** The credentials are those of either the Exchange admin or domain admin.
+**Credentials -** The credentials are those of either the Exchange admin or domain admin account.

 ### Scheduled jobs

 Within the configuration section you can edit the list of scheduled jobs, and configure their settings as required.

-At the bottom of this tab you will see the scheduled job list, which are as follows:
+At the bottom of this tab you will see the scheduled jobs list, which are as follows:

-**TestMRSHealth -** This job tests / checks the MRS health of an instance of the Microsoft Exchange Mailbox Replication service.
+**TestMRSHealth -** This tests / checks the MRS health of an instance of the Microsoft Exchange Mailbox Replication service.

 **GetMigrationEndpoints -** GetMigrationEndpoints will retrieve all available migration endpoints within a Hybrid Environment.